florianneukirchen/scipy_filters/README.md

 ## Changelog

 ### Git Main
-- Catch exception of SciPy is not installed and offer to install it automatically (with pip)
+- Catch exception if SciPy is not installed and offer to install it automatically (with pip)

 ### 0.1 (03/2024)
 Initial Release